PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-09 11:20:26
+Last updated: 2024-04-09 11:20:58
-Random Quote: What you're doing right now.
-I'm getting a de-rection! - Barney Stinson
+Random Quote: So a guy with cancer can't be an asshole??
+Believe me, I speak from experience. - Saul Goodman